armbian/configng/tools/include/markdown/STD001-header.md

        - [Ubuntu release upgrade guide](https://documentation.ubuntu.com/server/how-to/software/upgrade-your-release/)
     4. **Ensure you have console access** (serial, HDMI + keyboard, SSH).
     5. **Consider fresh installs** if uptime and stability matter more than keeping the old environment.

+!!!
+Warning

+    Distribution upgrades are experimental and **not supported by Armbian**.
+Use at your own risk.